USDA-FSA/fsa-design-system/guides/content/acronyms-and-abbreviations.md

 ---
 layout: guide
 parent: "Content"
-title: "Guidelines for how FSA uses acronyms and abbreviations."
+title: "Acronyms and Abbreviations"
-intro:
+intro: "Guidelines for how FSA uses acronyms and abbreviations."
 ---

 **Abbreviations** are any shortened or contracted word or phrase.
 For example, writing "St." instead of "Street", or "Rx" for "prescription", or "D.C." for "District of Columbia."